yeppiidev/MusicDLP/README.md

 # MusicDLP
-A yt-dlp frontend (written in WinForms for Windows) for downloading MP3/M4As from YouTube/YouTube Music
+A yt-dlp frontend for downloading MP3/M4As from YouTube/YouTube Music (Windows only)

 # How to use?
 ## Installing the app